Service Trips 2017 | Nepal Service Trip

 Interested in applying for a chance to join The D. Gary Young, Young Living Foundation on our next service trip to Nepal?
 Sign up for updates below and we'll let you know once the application process begins for our next trip.
 This is a life-changing opportunity to truly bless the lives of others.

-If you’re up for the adventure of a lifetime and ready to rough it with us in the mountains of Nepal as we restore hope to the families and children of Yarsa, then sign up to receive updates and be sure to scroll below to see details of our current 2017 service trip and images!
-You’ll also fall in love with the people in this village as you hear their stories of perseverance and discover their wonderful culture.
+If you’re up for the adventure of a lifetime and ready to rough it with us in Nepal as we restore hope to the families, children, and underserved communities then sign up to receive updates!

 “It was by far the most amazing trip I have ever been on.
 I would go back in a heartbeat.
 I have made lifelong friends not only with other Young Living members but in Nepal as well.
 I loved getting to truly help someone and the only thing I got in return was a smile and a hug!- Kellie Jo Sundberg, Oklahoma

 “If you look for opportunities to serve you will find them, even if you have little to give.
 The people of Yarsa give with all their heart.
 They jump in with a can-do attitude.
 They are quick to express gratitude and gratefulness.
 They have taught us that happiness is a choice.- Ashley and Noah Huth, Washington

 “The most moving part of the trip for me was working side by side with the husband and wife as we built each house.
 Without being able to speak Nepali, I still felt able to communicate my excitement and to feel their growing awareness that their house was rising in front of them. ...
 When I gave them a couple of photos of me standing between them in a house with the walls completed, we all burst into tears and exchanged heartfelt hugs.
 You can’t buy that at any price.- Harry Sailer, Wisconsin